Xilinx/VMC_Help/HDL/sdpram/README.md

 ## Description

-The Simple Dual Port RAM block implements a random access memory (RAM).
+The Simple Dual Port RAM block implements a random access memory (RAM), one port has read/write capability while the other port can only read.
-Dual ports enable simultaneous access to the memory space at different sample rates using multiple data widths.
+Thus, data can be read simultaneously from both ports, writing can only occur at one port at a time.
+This is also known as a 1.5 port RAM.

+It is similar to the Dual Port RAM, but the Dual Port RAM has both write data output port and a read data output port.

 ### Block Interface

-The block has two independent sets of ports for simultaneous reading and writing.
-Independent address, data, and write enable ports allow shared access to a single memory space.
-By default, each port set has one output port and three input ports for address, input data, and write enable.
-Optionally, you can also add a port enable and synchronous reset signal to each input port set.
+This block has one output port and four input ports for address (addra and addrb), input data, and write enable (WE) Optionally, you can also add a port enable for port A and Port B and synchronous reset signal to port B.

 A simple dual-port RAM can be implemented using either distributed memory, block RAM, or UltraRAM resources in the FPGA.

-#### Form Factors

-The Simple Dual Port RAM block also supports various Form Factors (FF).
-Form factor is defined as:

-* FF = W_(B) / W_(A)

-where W_(B) is data width of Port B and W_(A) is Data Width of Port A.

-The Depth of port B (D_(B)) is inferred from the specified form factor as follows:

-* D_(B) = D_(A) / FF

-The data input ports on Port A and B can have different arithmetic type and binary point position for a form factor of 1.
-For form factors greater than 1, the data input ports on Port A and Port B should have an unsigned arithmetic type with binary point at 0.
-The output ports, labeled A and B, have the same types as the corresponding input data ports.

-The location in the memory block can be accessed for reading or writing by providing the valid address on each individual address port.
-A valid address is an unsigned integer from 0 to d-1, where d denotes the RAM depth (number of words in the RAM) for the particular port.
-An attempt to read past the end of the memory is caught as an error in simulation.
-When the dual-port RAM is implemented in distributed memory or block RAM, the initial RAM contents can be specified through a block parameter.
-Each write enable port must be a boolean value.
-When the WE port is 1, the value on the data input is written to the location indicated by the address line.

 #### Write Mode